jonathan-zlatin/jonathan-zlatin/README.md

 -----------------

-Computer Science student at the Hebrew University, specializing in Python, Java, C, C++.
+Computer Science student at the Hebrew University, specializing in Python, Java, C, C++, Typescript.
 In my repositories, you'll find projects spanning NLP, Machine Learning, Game Development, and more! 🚀 I'm on a journey of continuous learning and exploration.
 Let's code and innovate together! 💻✨

-* 🌍  I'm based in Jerusalem
+* 🌍  I'm based in Tel Aviv
 * ✉️  You can contact me at [jonathanzlatin@gmail.com](mailto:jonathanzlatin@gmail.com)
-* 🧠  I'm learning NLP, DB, OOP, Django and much more...
 * ⚡  My biggest hobby is traveling, experiencing new places and cultures

 ### Skills